Decentralized tools for neighborhood-level crisis response, coordination, and mutual aid

 CARIN, short for Community Action Response and Information Network, was a rapid-response software initiative launched in March 2020 during the early stages of the COVID-19 pandemic.

-The goal was to help communities self-organize when existing systems were overwhelmed, unclear, or too slow to respond.
-CARIN was built around a simple idea: neighborhoods should have accessible tools for sharing information, coordinating volunteers, tracking needs, and supporting each other without waiting for top-down infrastructure to catch up.
+CARIN was built around a simple idea: neighborhoods should have accessible tools for sharing information, coordinating volunteers, tracking needs, and supporting one another without waiting for top-down infrastructure to catch up.

-Each dashboard could show local businesses, service availability, resource requests, volunteer support, and community updates.
-The system also included built-in social tools such as direct messaging, calendar sharing, forums, and member-based access controls.
-Privacy and visibility were structured around roles and community membership, so someone could belong to a neighborhood group, a citywide community, or a more specific volunteer network.
+The system also included social tools such as direct messaging, shared calendars, forums, and member-based access controls.
+Privacy and visibility were structured around roles and community membership, allowing someone to belong to a neighborhood group, a citywide community, or a more specialized volunteer network.

-A major design priority was accessibility.
-The system was intended for community leaders, mutual aid organizers, and neighborhood volunteers who might not have much technical experience.
-CARIN included implementation guides and low-tech onboarding paths so local groups could launch and manage their own support systems quickly and independently.
+The system was intended for community leaders, mutual-aid organizers, and neighborhood volunteers who might not have much technical experience.
+CARIN included implementation guides and lower-technical-barrier onboarding pathways so local groups could launch and manage support systems with greater independence.

-The platform saw limited adoption during the pandemic, but the work was still foundational for me.
-It gave me hands-on experience in civic design, decentralized coordination, GIS-based interfaces, mutual aid modeling, and building software around real community needs instead of abstract product ideas.
+The work was still foundational for me.
+It gave me hands-on experience in civic design, decentralized coordination, GIS-based interfaces, mutual-aid modeling, and building software around real community needs rather than abstract product ideas.

 Role: Project leader, developer, designer